 9 Ways to Create a School Morning Routine for Kids (Printables)

-School morning routine for kids should be positive, easy, and stress-free… right?
+A school morning routine for kids should be positive, easy, and stress-free… right?

-Well… experience tells us otherwise, doesn’t it?
+Well… experience tells us otherwise.

 Sound familiar?
 Well, you are not alone.